 Adam runs the product team at Gridium.
 Formerly he co-founded TerraPass, and before that worked at Tellme and Trilogy.
-He has an MBA from Wharton and a BS from Stanford, neither of which impress his one-year-old daughter.
+He has an MBA from Wharton and a BS from Stanford, neither of which impress his young daughter.

 Andy is a Midwestern adventure seeker with an unnatural enthusiasm for trail mix.
 A front-end engineering & design specialist by trade, he spends the rest of his time outside and/or making funny faces at his daughter.

-Greg is the Director of Research at Gridium.
+Greg is the Director of Data Science at Gridium.
 He has B.S. degrees in mathematics and physics, and an M.S. in statistics – which is what data science used to be called.
 Before becoming Gridium’s first employee, he developed applications in the fields of marketing research and biostatistics.
 Greg and his wife live in Chicago where they enjoy all kinds of music and spend their free time keeping track of their two grown children, two dogs, and a noisy parrot.

 Kimberly Nicholls is a full stack engineer at Gridium who loves to make data useful.
 She also enjoys reading books and playing outside, especially in the water.